eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Participant
 -----------
 *Participant* (*DomainParticipant* in DDS) is the main entity in the DDS protocol.
-It represents a collection of writers and readers, and manage the whole DDS Discovery between external *Participants*, their writers and readers, and the that belongs to itself.
+It represents a collection of writers and readers, and manage the whole DDS Discovery between external *Participants* and *Endpoints* with their own writers and readers.

-Each *Participant* can only communicate under one *Domain* (visit :ref:logical_entities) and so it exist a direct connection between each *participant* and the *Domain* it works in. \
+Each *Participant* can only communicate under one *Domain* (visit :ref:`logical_entities`) and so it exist a direct connection between each *Participant* and the *Domain* it works in. |br|
 It also exist a direct connection between a *Pocess* and where the *Participant* is being executed.
-Be aware that one *Participant* and its *DataReaders* and *DataWriters* are always under one and the same *Process*, but in one *Process* more than one *Participant* could be running. \
+Be aware that one *Participant* and its *DataReaders* and *DataWriters* are always under one and the same *Process*, but in one *Process* more than one *Participant* could be running. |br|
 Each *Participant* is a collection of *DataWriters* and *DataReaders*, and so it has a direct connection with each of them.